12. Social HomeBuy

 6.5.5 The requirement to repay the discount consists of a charge that must rank immediately after that of the purchaser’s lender.
-If, in the future, the new owner wishes to extend their mortgage to fund works to the property the Registered Providers (ex RSL or local authority) may postpone its charge in favour of the lender.
+If, in the future, the new owner wishes to extend their mortgage to fund works to the property the Registered Providers may postpone its charge in favour of the lender.
 The charge should not be postponed for any other reason.

 7. Rents and service charges